sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > You're not too bright, but your boss, Gandlin, has taken you under his
 > wing and taught you street wisdom.
 Merchants employ him to recover stolen
 > valuables or they pay for simple retribution against the pilfering
 > scoundrels.
 You provide the muscle.
-Gandlin sniffs them out, you beat
+Gandlin provides the brains.
-> them up, and each shares in the reward.
+> He sniffs them out, you beat 'em up, and each of you shares in the reward.
 >
 > That's how it had been.
 Gandlin has now gone missing.
 >